-Before that, he led the intellectual property litigation practice at Debevoise & Plimpton LLP where litigated a number of widely-publicized cases on behalf of:
+Before that, while leading the intellectual property litigation practice at Debevoise & Plimpton LLP, his cases included :

 ABC, CBS and NBC against Aereo (involving copyrights to their over-the-air broadcasts);

-Sony Pictures (involving the mega-hit motion picture Spider-Man and the made-for-television movie “Who is Clark Rockefeller?");
+Sony Pictures (matters ranging from the mega-hit motion picture Spider-Man to the made-for-television movie “Who is Clark Rockefeller?");

-Howard Stern and CBS Radio (over the on-air handling of cremated remains);
+Howard Stern and CBS Radio (the on-air handling of cremated remains);

 clothing retailer The Gap (involving the famous Gap® trademark).